Dreamlike park and hilltop views.

 Dolors Aleu, the first woman in Spain to be licensed to practice medicine, was born here in 1857.
 A health centre in El Putxet i el Farró is named after her.

-Ernest Lluch, lived here for a time while he was Minister for Health in the first post-Franco Socialist government between 1982-86.
+Ernest Lluch, the politician, lived here for a time while he was Minister for Health in the first post-Franco Socialist government between 1982-86.
 He was assassinated by ETA in 2000.
 There is a tram stop named after him in neighbouring L'Hospitalet de Llobregat.

 Pompeu Fabra, the revered Catalan language activist, was born here in 1868.
 The well-known university is named after him.